The 10 rules of pan

 1. Always pan the lead vocal center

 This is something of a no-brainer.
 When is the last time you heard a lead vocal that was not panned center?
 Not in this decade, nor the last one, nor the one before that, and not even the one before that.
-Just pan it center and don't bother thinking about it.
+Just pan it center 'cause that's the way it's done.

 2. Always pan the bass center